elastic/connectors/docs/DEVELOPING.md

 #### Configure Jira connector

-The following configuration fields need to be provided for setting up the connector:
+The following configuration fields need to be provided to set up the connector:

 ##### `is_cloud`